-Besides the long-standing BOG Sentiment Survey and Index, a new step was taken to analyze the impact of the covid-19, and an incremental survey was introduced beginning the first quarter of 2020, which was focusing especially on the impact of the covid-19 pandemic on the commercial real estate sector.
+Besides the long-standing BOG Sentiment Survey and Index, a new step was taken to analyze the impact of the covid-19, and an incremental survey was introduced beginning in the first quarter of 2020, which was focusing especially on the impact of the covid-19 pandemic on the commercial real estate sector.

 As a result, the current results of the covid survey reflected a continued upbeat outlook.
-Here all the details of the same.
+Here are all the details of the same.

 • Increase in transaction and lending